drdrewusaf/Display-N-Streams/README.md

 # Display N Webcams
+Inspired by Chrysler Pacifica FamCam, I wanted to make a DIY backseat camera solution for monitoring my kiddos.

-A webpage meant to be hosted on a local server to display 1-n directly connected, JavaScript-accessible videoinput streams like webcams.
+Display N Webcams is a webpage for displaying 1-n directly connected, JavaScript-accessible videoinput streams like webcams.
 You can also tap to enlarge any stream, and tap again to shrink.

 Example with 3 cameras: